nguyennampfiev/Advance_RAG_document/README.md

-## RAG Applications for Chatting with All Formats of Files
+## RAG Applications for Chatting with All Formats of Files (Offline processing)

 ### This repository demonstrates a powerful RAG (Retrieval-Augmented Generation) pipeline for interacting with various types of document files using LLMs (Large Language Models).
-The solution is built using Grok for LLM calls and Unstructured IO for data processing, with an interactive demo showcased through Gradio.
+The solution is built using Llama for LLM calls and docling for data processing, with an interactive demo showcased through Gradio.

 ### Key Features
-- Flexible File Support: Supports multiple file formats including PDF, DOCX, TXT, XLSX and more.
+- Offline processing:
-- LLM Integration: Utilizes the capabilities of Grok for calling and managing LLMs.
+- LLM Integration: Utilizes the opensource llama and quantization with BitsAndBytesConfig.
-- Data Processing: Leverages Unstructured IO for seamless data parsing and extraction
+- Data Processing: Leverages Docling for processing document, accelerate with multi-batch processing (handle ~500 pdf pages around 8 mins)
-- Database: Chromadb
+- Database: Milvus
 - Interactive UI: Powered by Gradio for a user-friendly chat interface.
-- Retrieval-Augmented Generation: Incorporates document retrieval to enhance LLM responses with specific contextual information.

 ### Run
 ```
 python run_gradio.py